 1. Term.

-Enron agrees to provide the Financial Services (as defined below) to Enron Sub, for a period beginning on the date hereof and continuing at the will of the parties hereto, subject to prior termination in accordance with the terms of this Agreement.
+Enron agrees to provide the Financial Services (as defined below) to Enron MW, for a period beginning on the date hereof and continuing at the will of the parties hereto, subject to prior termination in accordance with the terms of this Agreement.

 2. Nature of Duties.

-During the term of this Agreement, Enron shall provide certain financial services to Enron Sub as described below, and shall possess all powers and privileges and perform such duties as are reasonably necessary to carry out its duties and obligations in connection therewith.
-Enron’ duties shall include, without limitation, performing the following financial services (collectively, the "Financial Services") on behalf of Enron Sub: [insert description of all activities that Enron's treasury group currently does or will provide to Enron Sub] collection and disbursement of funds in accordance with Enron Sub's direction, short and long-term investment of funds in Approved Funds (as defined below), and processing and payment of accounts payable, collection of accounts receivable payment of accounts payable.
-Enron agrees to perform such other duties for Enron Sub as Enron and Enron Sub may agree from time to time.
+During the term of this Agreement, Enron shall provide certain financial services to Enron MW as described below, and shall possess all powers and privileges and perform such duties as are reasonably necessary to carry out its duties and obligations in connection therewith.
+Enron’ duties shall include, without limitation, performing the following financial services (collectively, the "Financial Services") on behalf of Enron MW: [insert description of all activities that Enron's treasury group currently does or will provide to Enron MW] collection and disbursement of funds in accordance with Enron MW's direction, short and long-term investment of funds in Approved Funds (as defined below), and processing and payment of accounts payable, collection of accounts receivable payment of accounts payable.
+Enron agrees to perform such other duties for Enron MW as Enron and Enron MW may agree from time to time.

-From time to time as requested by Enron Sub, Enron agrees to provide Enron Sub a detailed accounting of all receipts, disbursements, expenses, and investments made or incurred by Enron on Enron Sub’s behalf.
+From time to time as requested by Enron MW, Enron agrees to provide Enron MW a detailed accounting of all receipts, disbursements, expenses, and investments made or incurred by Enron on Enron MW’s behalf.

-Enron is agreeing only to provide the Financial Services to Enron Sub pursuant to this Agreement, Enron shall provide such Financial Services to Enron Sub pursuant to Enron Sub's control and direction, and Enron shall have no obligation to provide any services or take any action on behalf of Enron Sub without Enron Sub's express direction.
+Enron is agreeing only to provide the Financial Services to Enron MW pursuant to this Agreement, Enron shall provide such Financial Services to Enron MW pursuant to Enron MW's control and direction, and Enron shall have no obligation to provide any services or take any action on behalf of Enron MW without Enron MW's express direction.
 Enron shall have no power or authority to direct or manage the day-to-day business or affairs of enovate.
-Enron shall not be a partner or venture in any project or venture of Enron Sub, and shall not have any liability for obligations of enovate, Enron Sub, or any project or venture of Enron Sub by virtue of being a party to or providing Financial Services to Enron Sub pursuant to this Agreement.
-Enron shall not be liable to Enron Sub, or any other partner or venture of Enron Sub, enovate or any of its members, for any act or omission taken or suffered by Enron in connection with Enron’s provision of services hereunder that Enron reasonably believes to be in or not opposed to Enron Sub’s best interests, unless such act or omission constitutes willful misconduct, gross negligence or fraud.
-This Agreement is by and between Enron and Enron Sub only, and no third party shall have or be deemed to have any rights hereunder, including those of a third party beneficiary.
+Enron shall not be a partner or venture in any project or venture of Enron MW, and shall not have any liability for obligations of enovate, Enron MW, or any project or venture of Enron MW by virtue of being a party to or providing Financial Services to Enron MW pursuant to this Agreement.
+Enron shall not be liable to Enron MW, or any other partner or venture of Enron MW, enovate or any of its members, for any act or omission taken or suffered by Enron in connection with Enron’s provision of services hereunder that Enron reasonably believes to be in or not opposed to Enron MW’s best interests, unless such act or omission constitutes willful misconduct, gross negligence or fraud.
+This Agreement is by and between Enron and Enron MW only, and no third party shall have or be deemed to have any rights hereunder, including those of a third party beneficiary.

-The phrase “Approved Investments” shall include only those investments that are permitted by enovate's Investment Policy, a copy of which is attached hereto and incorporated herein for all purposes [this Investment Policy will be identical to Enron Corp.'s investment policy, and should be adopted by the members of enovate as enovate's Investment Policy prior to Enron and Enron Sub entering into this Agreement].
-Enron Sub agrees to notify Enron immediately of any changes to the Investment Policy.
+The phrase “Approved Investments” shall include only those investments that are permitted by enovate's Investment Policy, a copy of which is attached hereto and incorporated herein for all purposes [this Investment Policy will be identical to Enron Corp.'s investment policy, and should be adopted by the members of enovate as enovate's Investment Policy prior to Enron and Enron MW entering into this Agreement].
+Enron MW agrees to notify Enron immediately of any changes to the Investment Policy.

 3. Reimbursement of Expenses.